 The surviving Clover Field Register is 35 pages.
 There were 798 landings recorded in this Register.
 The landings were made by civilian pilots (615), military pilots (128) and female pilots (55).
 As you work through the Clover Field Register, you will probably recognize many of their names besides pilot Hughes.

-The unevenness is a scanning artifact.
+The distortion is a scanning artifact at the source.
 Compare this diagram with the photograph immediately below from 1933.

 An aerial photograph of the field taken in 1933 from this 1938 REFERENCE is below.
 The view is to the southwest.

 Back in the day, the airport was the home of the Douglas Aircraft company, as well as many other businesses.
 In fact, the greater Los Angeles area was home to the majority of major aircraft and engine manufacturers and training facilities in the country.
 Below, is a photograph dated December 1, 1934 of Clover Field, courtesy of the Wayne State University Digital Library (WSUDL), Walter P. Reuther Library, Archives of Labor and Urban Affairs, Wayne State University.
 The view is to the northeast.
 The large building complex left, center, is the Douglas Aircraft Company manufacturing facility.